-This document contains everything that teachers need to know to download, install, and run the software that is required to teach the 2020-21 Engineer Your World: Engineering Applications of Computer Science curriculum (ECS, formerly called EYW2) on Windows PCs running Windows 10.
-We do not recommend using Windows 7.
+This document contains everything that teachers and students need to know to download and install the software that is required to teach the 2022-23 Engineer Your World: Computing curriculum Windows PCs running Windows 10 or Windows 11.

-For Macs, please see the document 'ECS\Software\for\Macs\2020-21.
+For Macs, please see the document 'EYW-Computing_Software_for_Macs_2022-23'.
 While the curriculum can be run on both PCs and Macs, if you have the choice between the two, we recommend using PCs because they tend to have fewer issues with software installation and OS updates that affect the functionality of the necessary software.
 Also, many of the lessons show screenshot examples from PCs.